ubc/profile-cct/readme.txt

 Show a specific set of people:
 [profilelist include="id, id2, id3É"]
 Displays the people with the corresponding id

+=[profile] shortcode=

+With this shortcode you can display a single profile.
+(This can also be accomplished with the [profilelist] shortcode with the right parameters, but this is a more straightforward option)

+Simply use [profile person="slug"] where slug is usually firstname-lastname.

+By default the full view will be shown, but you can set display="list" instead to show the list view.

 == Change log ==